 /system/lib/libpac.so

-For cases where it is not possible to eliminate build-related file changes,
+For cases where it isn't possible to eliminate build-related file changes, AOSP includes a

 target_files_diff.py

-between two builds, excluding common build-related file changes, such as:
+builds, excluding common build-related file changes, such as

 - Expected changes in the build output (for example, due to a build number change).